 It’s cleaned and rinsed, now make sure the rust doesn't come back.
 It’s easy: just turn the burner to high, set the pan on it, and wait for the water to boil out.
 That cast iron is practically parched now.

 Now, it’s clean and dry, but you want it seasoned.
 “Seasoning” is, basically, just a buildup of oil in the iron (there’s more to it than that, but once the scientists say “long-chain polymers” I start looking out the window and just want some lunch).

 So, in lieu of a class on metallurgy, just take that hot, dry pan and wipe a tablespoon of oil inside it.
-Now let it cool.
-It looks amazing, doesn’t it.
-It’s almost like you could cook on it.
+And that's seasoning the pan!
+Now just let it cool.
+It looks amazing, doesn't it.
+It's almost like you could cook on it.

 Keep It Up

 If your pan is really rusty—like you wondered if it could ever be used again rusty—then you may want to repeat the heating/oiling/cooling process 2 or 3 times before you use it.